Employees to executives: Make sustainability commitments real

 WE fielded a global survey with 2,000 employees across the U.S., the U.K. and Singapore to better understand their attitudes toward corporate sustainability programs — with respect to their own employers and for business in general.
 The findings show that as companies continue on the long road to net zero, effective employee engagement and internal communications are more important than ever.

-In this piece, three global WE leaders reflect on what WE’s research insights mean for companies when it comes to employee engagement on corporate sustainability programs.
+In this piece, three global WE leaders reflect on what WE’s research insights mean for companies when it comes to employee engagement on corporate sustainability programmes.

 - Kemi Akindele, Director, Corporate Reputation & Brand Purpose, U.K., helps tech, health and consumer clients shape brand voice to advocate for change.

-- Noah Keteyian, EVP, Corporate Reputation & Brand Purpose, is a counselor to executives and organizations seeking to advance their voice with internal and external stakeholders.
+- Noah Keteyian, EVP, Corporate Reputation & Brand Purpose, is a counsellor to executives and organisations seeking to advance their voice with internal and external stakeholders.

 - Sharmishtha Ghosh, SVP, Healthcare and Social Impact, Avian WE, guides clients in the health and development sector to lead with social good at the center.